hao022/huatuo/docs/quick-start.md

     ```bash
     $ curl -s localhost:19704/metrics
     ```
-- **View Exception Events (Events, AutoTracing)**：HUATUO stores collected kernel exception event information in ES (disabled by default) while retaining a copy in the local directory `./record`.
+- **View Exception Events (Events, AutoTracing)**：HUATUO stores collected kernel exception event information in ES (disabled by default) while retaining a copy in the local directory `huatuo-local`.
 Note: Typically, no files exist in this path (systems in normal state don't trigger event collection).
 You can generate events by creating exception scenarios or modifying configuration thresholds.

 ### 2.2 Quick Setup
 If you want to further understand HUATUO's operational mechanisms, architecture design, monitoring dashboard, and custom deployment, you can quickly set up a complete local environment using docker compose.